 Cancer recurrence is when your prostate cancer resurfaces after once becoming active and then becoming dormant.
 It may or may not be active at the previous site of activation.

-If you are detecting cancer in a recurrent phase, it is undoubtedly worrisome.
+If you are experiencing a recurrence of cancer, it can be a cause for concern.
 However, the Gleason’s Score of prostate cancer grading is a useful way of determining the cancer’s threat right now.

 Whether you’re going for a pathological or clinical treatment, ask your doctor to examine your Gleason Score to find out where you stand.
 In this grading, the cancer cells are graded from 3 to 5 depending on their health.